Skip to content

 Challengeable by: Vendor

-Detect phantom vendor patterns with vendor master + payment history + beneficial ownership Are there vendors without genuine business relationships indicating shell company fraud?
+Detect phantom vendor patterns across vendor master, payment history and beneficial ownership Are there vendors without genuine business relationships indicating shell company fraud?
 AI Agent Vendor

-ML + statistical pattern analysis on vendor master data plus order history plus payment activity covering: vendors without purchase orders from procurement yet regular AP payments, vendors with PO Box only addresses, vendors with bank accounts at unusual jurisdictions, vendors with director overlap with employees (related-party detection under AS 2410), vendors with first invoice exactly matching existing vendor amount pattern, vendors with sequential invoice numbers indicating dedicated relationship, vendors with payment frequency anomalies.
-LLM never auto-classifies as fraud - compliance officer + Big-4 substantive testing applies disposition with rationale plus Refinitiv World-Check + Dow Jones beneficial ownership lookup
+Machine learning and statistical pattern analysis run across vendor master data, order history and payment activity.
+Signals include vendors with regular AP payments but no purchase orders, PO-Box-only addresses, bank accounts in unusual jurisdictions, director overlap with employees (related-party detection under AS 2410), a first invoice that exactly matches an existing vendor's amount pattern, sequential invoice numbers indicating a dedicated relationship, and payment frequency anomalies.
+The LLM never auto-classifies a vendor as fraud; a compliance officer dispositions it with rationale, supported by Refinitiv World-Check and Dow Jones beneficial ownership lookups and Big-4 substantive testing.

 Decision Record